nscamp/nscamp/where.md

 If you like a bit more privacy you are welcome to bring your own tent.

 * The camp is in the country side
-* It located approximately 60 min drive from Melbourne
+* It is located approximately 60 min drive from Melbourne and 50 min from the airport.
 * We will try to facilitate car pooling.
 So let us know if you can help out.
 * Accommodation is modest, although we're not roughing it.
 * There will be power/electricity